 The first semester runs approximately May to September.
 The second semester runs approximately November through February.
 October, March, and April are holiday periods (Dependent on school contract).
 Be sure to arrive on the evening before the start date.

 The fee you pay to teach in Thailand goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
-The program donation for this experience covers our costs of local screening of potential host schools in Thailand; assisting you with the process of compiling the documents you will need to collect for a guaranteed job and the correct visa; and assistance in Thailand during your entire stay to make sure what you have agreed to is what really happens.
+The program donation for this experience covers our costs of local screening of potential host schools in Thailand; assisting you with the process of compiling the documents you will need to collect for a guaranteed job and guidance for the correct visa; and assistance in Thailand during your entire stay to make sure what you have agreed to is what really happens.
 This provides

 We provide 24/7 emergency service, supported by real people.
 You are supported from the moment you contact us to the time you return … and beyond, through our active Alumni Community.
 Be sure to speak to your tax preparer to see if any of these fees can be deducted as a charitable donation.
 Also, ask your tax preparer about moving costs and if you can deduct those as well.